-A decoupled content store splits the content of a website from how it is displayed into multiple independent systems.
+A decoupled content store splits the content of a website from how it is displayed on multiple independent systems.
 Decoupled sites are the logical evolution of splitting content from templates in current CMSs.
 Decoupled architectures started to become mainstream with the publication of NPR’s Create Once, Publish Everywhere (COPE) series of articles.
 Other media organizations including Netflix have seen great benefits from a decoupled approach to content.

 Like many other solutions in computer science, decoupling is simply adding a layer of technical abstraction between what content producers create and what content consumers see.